mmamontx/ja2-stracciatella-mp/README.md

     - Testing: manual and automated.
     - Remove RakNet from source code and use it as a binary.
     - Handle connections/disconnections after the game gets started (after the first time compression button click).
-    - For fun: It seems that originally developers considered enabling jumps over the windows and left the corresponding code in place.
-Try to extend climbing with this ability (remove it or make it optional in the release).
     - Add binary release(s) and installation instructions.
+    - Pass merc top left corner speech to the client.
+    - Investigate how come ST::string direct assignment (see Overhead.h) causes crashes at random locations (buffer overflow?).
+For fun (remove it from the release or make it optional):
+    - It seems that originally developers considered enabling jumps over the windows and left the corresponding code in place.
+Try to extend climbing with this ability.
+    - Remove the lines that disable women enemies below elite level (see Soldier_Create.cc).

 Things worth mentioning and "dark knowledge":

 - The modification requires images of buttons from 1.13 MP.
 They are located under the following path: Data/Interface/MPGOLDPIECEBUTTONS.sti
-- For some reason the client doesn't have animations in place when the tactical screen is loading.
-By default it causes failure, so there is a workaround introduced that skips the failure and loads the missing animation instead.

 Changes compared to the vanilla game (from the player perspective):